gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 one of the fastest dynamic language implementations out there, we can also [call external C functions via the Foreign Function Interface (FFI)](https://luajit.org/ext_ffi.html)!

-With the extensible nature of scripting in Godot, all supported languages can seamlessly communicate with each other and thus we can choose to use the language that best fits the task in hand for each script.
+With the dynamic nature of scripting in Godot, all supported languages can seamlessly communicate with each other and thus we can choose to use the language that best fits the task in hand for each script.
 By the means of [signals](https://docs.godotengine.org/en/stable/getting_started/step_by_step/signals.html)